Araxeus/custom-electron-prompt/README.md

 Custom prompt for Electron made easy with various templates

-There are currently 4 types available: Input / Keybind / Counter / Select
+There are currently 5 types available: Input / Keybind / Counter / Select / MultiInput

+There is also an option for a button with user-defined `onclick` function.

 ## Example of a Simple Prompt from Input Type